ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IStopManagers
 StopManagers let you configure when you want the search to stop.
 StopManagers can be added using the GeneticSearchEngineBuilder.AddStopManager(IStopManager manager) method.
 You can create your own managers by implementing the IStopManager class, or use one of the existing managers.
+Note that there is no limit to the number of StopManagers you can add to your search engine.

 You can find a tutorial on creating a custom StopManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Creating-a-Custom-StopManager).